Installation manual Zivver OWA add-in

 2. Select Zivver.

-The Zivver Add-in screen appears in a right side pane.
+The Zivver Add-in screen appears in the right-side pane.

 3. Scroll down on the Zivver side pane and click Delete add-in at the bottom of the side pane.